 This description, below, will allow you to add simple, or secure (FTPS – secured by vsftpd) FTP to your Amazon Linux AWS EC2 instance.
-This can often be useful to do things like, allowing service providers or third parties to drop files into a directory that they are “chrooted” to.
-For example.
+This can often be useful to do things such as allowing service providers or third parties to drop files into a directory to which they are “chrooted”.

 Please ignore anything you already know, and complain like fury in the comments where I’ve explained anything wrong 🙂

 Login to your cloud server via Terminal.
 I often use PuTTy.
 Its up to you how you do this.
 This tutorial assumes you can login as ec2-user.
 If you cannot, you have bigger problems than I can address right now!

 // to access as root henceforth (rather than typing “sudo” at the start of each command); for brevity, and to avoid wearing out your fingers.